MaxKevin225/team/contents/how-do-i-develop-my-portfolio-website-blog.md

 ## Motivation

-I've been always thinking about launching my own website with my custom domain name (**Prohub.work**) since my college student life.
+I've been always thinking about launching my own website with my custom domain name (**prohub.page**) since my college student life.
 But that never happened until this project.
 I've done several projects and works about web application development but I didn't make an effort to do this.

 So, "what about blog?" you may ask.
 Yeah, blog also has been in my project list for some time.
 I always wanted to make a blog project using some of the latest technologies.
 However, I've been busy with my works and other projects so that blog project has never been started.